Oasis pay moving tribute to Liverpool player Diogo Jota at reunion show

 Oasis paid tribute to Liverpool footballer Diogo Jota, who this week died in a car accident, at their first reunion show.

-The Manchester band, led by Liam and Noel Gallagher, kicked off their tour at Cardiff’s Principality Stadium on Friday (4 July), one day after Jota was found dead with his brother, Andre Silver, in the Spanish city of Zamora.
+The Manchester band, led by Liam and Noel Gallagher, kicked off their tour at Cardiff’s Principality Stadium on Friday (4 July), one day after the Portuguese sportsman was found dead with his brother, Andre Silva, in the Spanish city of Zamora.

-Oasis played the outro for 1994 song “Live Forever” when the back of Jota’s Liverpool shirt was emblazoned on the screen, which got a huge roar of applause from the audience.
+Oasis played the outro for 1994 song “Live Forever” when the back of Jota’s No 20 Liverpool shirt was emblazoned on the screen, which got a huge roar of applause from the 75,000-strong audience.

+One fan lifted a Portugal flag in the air in honour of the footballer and two red flares were set off during the show.

 Jota had been travelling in a Lamborghini with his brother when their car veered off the road and burst into flames following what police suspect was a tyre blowout while overtaking.